oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 -07

 * Removed "third party" from abstract
+* Added MFA and passwordless as additional motiviations in introduction
 * Mention PAR as one way redirect URI registration can happen
+* Added a reference to requiring CORS headers on the token endpoint
 * Updated reference to OMAP extension
 * Fixed numbering in sequence diagram